SowinskiBraeden/school-management-api/README.md

 ## About The Project

-Originally started as a personal project to improve my overall Go knowledge and skills, driven by the complains of my current school management system for students to view their grades, credits, course selections etc. I took this on as a full project to work on for my Software Engineering class and is now a staple of my work.
+Originally started as a personal project to improve my overall Go knowledge and skills, driven by the complaints of my current school management system for students to view their grades, credits, course selections etc. I took this on as a full project to work on for my Software Engineering class and is now a staple of my work.
 I plan to work on this till completion, starting with this API, and then the front end, learning new tricks and languages